 5b "ministereth" It denotes everything that was necessary to give completeness and perfection to a public entertainment; the leading idea is, to afford that which is needed.
 "In ancient days in Greece at the great festivals the great dramatists like Euripides and Sophocles presented their plays.
 Greek plays all had a chorus and to equip and train them was expensive.
 The public-spirited Greeks would also give to defray these expenses.
 In war time, patriotic citizens would also give to pay for war expenses.
 In later Greek marriage contracts, the word is used to describe the support that a husband, out of love, gives to his wife.
-"Choregia" underlies the generosity of God, a generosity born of love (William Barclay, "The Letters to the Galatians and Ephesians" in The Daily Study Bible Series, page 25)."
+"Choregia" underlies the generosity of God, a generosity born of love."28